Note: This post may be too long for your email inbox. To read the full post, hop over to the browser version or use the Substack app.

 2009 (app, death panel, zombie, and more)

 Speaking of Orwell and un- words, I’m currently reading Julia, Sandra Newman’s “retelling of George Orwell’s 1984.”
-Newman builds on Orwell’s Newspeak vocabulary with coinages like unbirth (an abortion or miscarriage), unproceed, uncomradeful, and unfearwise.
+Newman builds on Orwell’s Newspeak vocabulary with coinages like unbirth (an abortion or miscarriage), uncomradeful, and unfearwise.

 Wang calls her Hermès Picotin 22 an “entry-level bag,” which may surprise some of you unaccustomed to thinking of a $5,250 handbag as a bargain.
 Rich-cession?